 GameObject.
 Single-click the GameObject and name it SpaceMarine.

 You can insert spaces in GameObjects’ names, e.g., Space Marine.
-However, for the sake of consistency, you’ll use camel case for names in this book.
+However, for the sake of consistency, you’ll use camel casing for names in this tutorial.

 Drag BobbleMarine-Body and BobbleMarine-Head into the SpaceMarine GameObject.

 A few things happen when you parent GameObjects.
 In particular, the position values for the children change even though the GameObjects don’t move.
 This modification happens because GameObject positions are always relative to the parent GameObject.